Searchbreed

 See Spot & Tango

-What a Cavalier King Charles Spaniel actually costs year one
+What to budget for a Cavalier King Charles Spaniel in year one.

 Food (year one)